chinamike65/hugo-tuolesi/content/book4/book4en.md

 The "Dharmakaya" says:

 >
->All dharmas arise from conditions,
+>Of all those things that from a cause arise,
 >
->all dharmas die from conditions,
+>Tathagata the cause thereof has told;
 >
->I, the great recluse of the Buddha,
+>And how they cease to be, that too he tells,
 >
->often say the same thing.
+>This is the doctrine of the Great Recluse.
 >

 The Buddha talks about dependent origination and emptiness, and believes that all dharmas are dependent origination, all are cause and effect.

-We all know that none of the myriad causes and myriad effects independently, but exist in an interdependent relationship.
+We all know that none of the myriad causes and myriad effects exist independently, but exist in an interdependent relationship.

 For example, a cup has many materials inside and outside.
-It is not unique.
+It is not independent.
 It is made of many materials.

-At the same time, all things are inherently empty, that is, without self-nature, impermanent.
+At the same time, all things are inherently empty, that is, without self-natureand are impermanent.

-It's changing every moment, it's just me, we can't see it.
+It's changing every moment, it's just that we can't see it.

-After realizing emptiness, all these will be clear and clear.
-If you realize the principle of impermanence, you will be very close to realizing emptiness.
+After realizing emptiness, all these will be understood.
+If you realize the truth of impermanence, you will be very close to realizing emptiness.

 The deeper and wider the understanding of cause and effect, the more helpful it is to understand emptiness.

 Therefore, those who truly understand the emptiness of dependent origination will not doubt cause and effect.

-People who don't really understand may have doubts if they encounter unsatisfactory things.
-Therefore, they should study diligently and understand more about emptiness, and they will be more suspicious.
+People who don't really understand may have doubts if they encounter things that are difficult to grasp.
+Therefore, they should study diligently and understand more about emptiness, and they will be able to get rid of any doubts.

-Small doubts are common doubts in daily life, and such doubts are also very harmful.
+Small doubts are common in daily life, but such doubts are also very harmful.

-Especially between relatives and friends, it will cause family and friendship to not last long.
+Especially between relatives and friends, it can cause break up of family relationships and friendship.

 54

-In particular, doubts between friends, teachers, and brothers can be very troublesome.
+In particular, doubts among friends, teachers, and brothers and sisters can be very troublesome.

-Because there is a kind of common liberation between brothers and friends, and when this kind of relationship exists, there is trust and responsibility between each other, and they feel that they are relying on each other.
+Because there is a kind of common goal of liberation between Dharma brothers and friends, and when this kind of relationship exists, there is trust and responsibility towards each other, and they feel that they are relying on each other.

-If the teacher and the brother are dissatisfied and suspicious because of a little thing, it will destroy the relationship.
+If there is dissatisfaction and unfounded suspicion between Dharma brothers and sisters because of a little thing, it will destroy this kind of relationship.

 There will be many difficulties on the way to becoming a Buddha.
 In practice, having good teachers and helpful friends will give us a lot of help and confidence.
-There is a scripture, so it goes like this:
+There is a story, and it goes like this:

 Someone fell into a deep hole and cried out for a long time, hoping someone could save him.

-The other man heard it, came to the entrance of the cave, put down a rope, and the man in the cave grabbed the rope tightly.
+Another man heard the cries, came to the entrance of the cave, put down a rope, and the man in the cave grabbed the rope tightly.

-At this time, many people came, and they pulled the rope together with the people at the entrance of the cave, and rescued this person.
+At this time, many people came and they pulled the rope together, and rescued this person.

-In this allusion, the people who fell into the hole are us, the deep hole is equivalent to the evil way, the person at the entrance of the hole is the Buddha, the rope and the child are the Dharma, and the people who help pull the rope are the Dharma friends, Jin, Brother Gang.
+In this story, the person who fell into the hole is us.
+The deep hole is equivalent to the evil realms.
+The person at the mouth of the hole is the Buddha: The rope is the Dharma, and the people who help pull the rope are the Dharma friends and Vajra brothers.

-Therefore, we need to recognize the suffering of the three evil realms, but how to get rid of this kind of suffering is to follow the guidance of the Buddha, practice diligently, and practice the Buddhadharma.
-Free together with help.
+Therefore, we need to recognize the suffering of the three evil realms, and the way to get rid of this kind of suffering is to follow the guidance of the Buddha, practice diligently, and practice the Buddhadharma, and help each other to attain liberation.

-Once you recognize your doubts, you must deal with them.
+Once you identify your doubts, you must deal with them.

-When you have doubts, you should immediately realize that thinking in this way is a kind of doubt, and then warn yourself not to think wildly;
+When you have doubts, you should immediately realize that thinking in this way is a kind of doubt, and then warn yourself not to think confusedly;

-Or think more about the consequences of doubt, yes, it will also help to cure doubt.
+Or thinking more about the consequences of doubt will also help to cure doubt.

-When we get rid of doubts, we get rid of great troubles.
+When we get rid of doubts, we get rid of great trouble.
 The Buddha told us to be honest and open-minded.

-A person who is paranoid all day long and can't do anything.
+A person who is in constant doubt all day long will not succeed at anything.

+##### (6) Incorrect view

-(6) Non-right view Non-right view is also called evil view, which refers to views that violate Buddhist teachings, and can be divided into five types.
+Incorrect view is also called wrong view, which refers to views that violate Buddhist teachings, and can be divided into five types:

+##### 1）Mistaken concepts

-1) Bad gathering is bad gathering, bad refers to the five aggregates of impermanence;
+Mistaken concepts refers to the five aggregates of impermanence;

 Collection means the concentration of the five aggregates;

 Seeing is a view that the five aggregates are "I".
-This view is not right view, and this kind of unright view is called bad aggregate view.
+This view is not the right view, and this kind of incorrect view is called a mistaken view of the aggregate.

-In other words, clinging to one's own body is the "I", and clinging to the false appearance of the "I" is the real self.
+In other words, clinging to one's own body is the "I", and clinging to the false appearance of the "I" as the real self.

-In fact, it has fallen into the common, the constant edge, also known as the view.
+In fact, one has fallen into the common view of permanence, also known as the eternalist view.

-Before the realization of emptiness, most people hold views or fall into it.
+Before the realization of emptiness, most people hold such views or fall into them.

-Until you understand emptiness, you will no longer fall into the two sides of detachment and constancy, and you will realize that the most correct thing is centeredness, insight.
+When you understand emptiness, you will no longer fall into the two extremes of nihilism and permanence, and you will realize that the most correct thing is insight into the Middle Way.

+##### 2）Attachment to Extremes

-2) Side-attachment to seeing and side refers to the permanent side or the broken side, and the attachment refers to the attachment to the permanent (eternal, eternal) or broken (non-existence) of all things.
+Attachment to Extremes refers to the views of permanence or the nihilistic view, and the attachment refers to the attachment to the existence or non-existence of all things.

-In the process of searching for emptiness, there will be two kinds of unrighteous views.
-One is that if everything exists, then everything must be eternal.
+In the process of searching for emptiness, there will be two kinds of mistaken views.
+One is that if things exists, then everything must be eternal.

-This kind of view has fallen into the ordinary side, and it is called common.
+This kind of view has fallen into the extreme of existence, and it is called the common view.

-Another kind of unrighteous view is: if everything is impermanent, then everything must not exist.
+Another kind of wrong view is: if everything is impermanent, then nothing can exist.
+This kind of view goes to the extreme of non-existence, and is called the nihilist view.

-Those who hold a judgmental view are prone to fall into stubborn emptiness, and if it is more serious, they will develop to the point of not recognizing past and future lives, rebirth and cause and effect, thinking that since all things and dharmas are empty, there is nothing.
+Those who hold a nihilist view are prone to fall into nihilism, and if it is more serious, they will develop to the point of not recognizing past and future lives, rebirth, and cause and effect, thinking that since all things and dharmas are empty, there is nothing at all.

-Therefore, the most harmful thing among the unrighteous views is the broken view.
+Therefore, the most harmful among the wrong views is the nihilist view.

-Boundary view is an unrighteous view.
+Extreme views are wrong views.

-Our right view is the middle view, see, and take the middle way.
-To put it simply, it is: the universe and everything in the universe, and Luo is neither permanent nor non-existent;
+Our right view is the middle view, and we take the Middle Way.
+To put it simply: the universe and everything in it, Pudgalo, are neither permanent nor non-existent;

-Everything is impermanent, but it exists.
+Everything is impermanent, but things exist.

 57

+---
+TODO

+##### 3）取见

-3) Seeing Seeing Seeing as a kind of unrighteous view, it is only available to outsiders.
+Seeing as a kind of wrong view, it is only found in non-Buddhist religions.

 There are two kinds: one is forbidden to take the view, and the other is to be forbidden to take the view.

 【Referring to the prohibition】

-Some heretics believe that the Lord of the world is the King of Great Freedom, or the King of Brahma.
-In order to obtain liberation, one must devote allegiance to the Lord.
+Some non-Buddhist religions believe that the Lord of the world is the King of Great Freedom, or Lord Brahma.
+In order to attain liberation, one must devote allegiance to the Lord.

-The way to offer loyalty is to commit suicide, or kill one's own children, loved ones, or even one's own benefactors.
+The way to demonstrate loyalty is to sacrifice yourself, or kill one's own children or loved ones, or even one's own benefactors.

-This kind of precept is called abstinence from taking views, and a precept is formed based on wrong and delusional views.
-Such precepts are naturally evil precepts.
+This kind of precept is called prohibition, and is formed based on wrong and delusional views.
+Such beliefs are naturally evil.

+---
+TODO

-In the past, there were many such heretics in India.
-They used a three-pronged sword, the point of the sword stood upright, and jumped up to the sword, allowing the middle sword to pass from the buttocks to the top of the head, and the two sides to the shoulders, thinking that this would give loyalty and give Lord, and then freed.
+In the past, there were many such non-Buddhist religions in India.
+They used a three-pronged sword, the point of the sword stood upright, and jumped up to the sword, allowing the middle sword to pass from the buttocks to the top of the head, and the two sides to the shoulders, thinking that this would ensure loyalty to your Lord, and then you will be freed.

-These are wrong views, a kind of wrong, right views.
+These are wrong views, unrighteous views.

-Before Shakyamuni Buddha was born, heretics in India often came in waves one after another, and on the festival of the Heavenly King of Great Freedom, the sky jumped on the sword.
+Before Shakyamuni Buddha was born, non-Buddhist religions in India often came in waves one after another, and on the festival of the Heavenly King of Great Freedom, jumped on the sword.

 Whoever can dance correctly, everyone will worship him, thinking that he is freed.